Bridging the gap for cocoa farmers: The Living Income Module Project

 Approximately 87 per cent of cocoa growing households earn less than a living income in the Ivory Coast, a country producing much of the world’s cocoa.
 Building better livelihoods for farmers is critical to create a world where people and nature thrive together.

-Cloetta is participating in a two-year pilot project driven by the Rainforest Alliance, to test a tool that helps companies pay the living income gap directly to cocoa farmers.
+Cloetta is participating in a two-year project driven by the Rainforest Alliance, to test a tool that helps companies pay the living income gap directly to cocoa farmers.

 Direct payments to farmers